 Regular BP-U batteries?

-If you want to go light weight, use regular BP-U batteries.
-I hardly never use the supplied Sony BP-U30 battery, simply because it is to small.
-Not long lasting enough.
-I got myself 2 x SWIT LB-SU98 batteries with one 70W, 6A D-Tap input/output and one USB5V/2A output.
+If you want to go lightweight, use regular BP-U batteries.
+I hardly ever use the supplied Sony BP-U30 battery, simply because it is too small.
+Not long-lasting enough.
+I got myself 2 x SWIT LB-SU98 batteries with one 70W, 6A D-Tap input/output, and one USB5V/2A output.
 The Swit batteries can be charged via D-Tap which is pretty cool.